Plastician

-Chris Reed (born 30 October 1982), also known as Plastician (formerly Plasticman), is an English electronic musician from Thornton Heath in the London Borough of Croydon.
+Christopher Harle Reed (born 30 October 1982), also known as Plastician (formerly Plasticman), is an English electronic musician from Thornton Heath in the London Borough of Croydon.

 History

 Plastician, real name Chris Reed is a DJ from Croydon in South London.
 He began playing UK garage records in 2000, playing early shows in the local area of Croydon.
 Reed began to take interest in the darker side of the sound, specialising in sets featuring tracks from the likes of Wookie, Zed Bias, El-B, Groove Chronicles, Steve Gurley and working alongside MCs Tricks & Spellz as part of the "Fearless Crew".
 They held radio slots on South London's inconsistent pirate station "Desire FM" before moving to 2GFM before the split of Fearless Crew in 2002.
 It was then that Reed was to begin using the name Plasticman for future works, which he later changed to Plastician due to the similarity to Canadian-British techno artist Richie Hawtin's "Plastikman".

 Toward the middle of 2001, Reed had been experimenting with production on FruityLoops.
 Being based in Croydon, Reed was part of a close-knit community of young producers attempting to make dark garage tracks that would catch the ear of Big Apple Records resident DJ Hatcha so that he could support them on his popular pirate radio show.
 Other young producers in this circle included Skream and Benga, amongst more experienced heads Artwork / Menta, Benny Ill & Horsepower Productions.
 By the end of 2001, although Plasticman's tracks were somewhat overlooked by DJ Hatcha, they were however picked up by East London Grime pioneer, DJ Slimzee.
 Slimzee signed Reed's first 12" release (Venom / Shockwave) to his Slimzos imprint which was released early into 2002.